The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 The database name portion,

-sales, is a simple name you wish to call your database.
+sales, is a simple name to call a database.
 The database domain portion,

-us.acme.com, specifies the database domain in which the database is located, making the global database name unique.
-When possible, Oracle Corporation recommends that your database domain mirror the network domain.
+us.example.com, specifies the database domain which the database is located, making the global database name unique.
+When possible, Oracle recommends that your database domain mirror the network domain.